 The pathology results confirmed what all of the doctors had suspected.
 Sadly Luca had prostatic carcinoma.

-This type of cancer has the properties of rapid local growth and invasion into nearby tissue (bladder, bone), spread to local draining lymph nodes and to bone, liver, and lungs.
+This type of cancer grows rapidly.
+It likes to invade nearby tissues and spread to local, lymph nodes and bone, liver, and lungs.
 In dogs, the behavior of prostatic cancer results in rapid progress and a poor outcome; in humans, progress and prognosis are much different.

 Luca’s veterinarian consulted with an oncologist who offered the following treatment options.

 The first would be surgical removal of the prostate to minimize the volume of cancerous tissue.
 The second would be radiation, the third chemotherapy.
 The fourth would be a combination of the previous three.

 The risks of surgery are many.
 The side effects of the treatments might be harsh and make the dog feel sick and uncomfortable.
 Even with these treatments, the prognosis is poor, often only buying a matter of a few months.
 Luca’s veterinarian spoke with Luca’s owners and offered a referral to a local oncologist.
 The owners decided that conservative treatment and palliative care would be best for the dog and the family.

 Facing the diagnosis of prostatic carcinoma and inevitable poor prognosis, Luca’s owners passed on further tests.